 The more austere interior houses a splendid Madonna della Rosa by Andrea and Nino Pisano.

-Blu Palace
+Blu Palace in Pisa

 This Blue Palace (Palazzo blu in Italian) located on the Lungarno Gambacorti is distinguished by its sky-blue facade, which would be the color of the eighteenth century, found on an old plaster during restorations.
 It houses a museum managed by the Foundation of Pisa, an important section of which is dedicated to temporary exhibitions on the ground floor.